Adult co-regulating with child to support emotional self-regulation development

 Why Co-Regulation Matters

-Emotional regulation doesn’t happen in a vacuum.
+Emotional regulation does not happen in a vacuum.
 Children learn through connection.
-When an adult stays regulated during a child’s dysregulation, it sends a powerful message:
+When an adult stays regulated during a child's dysregulation, it sends a powerful message: you are safe, I am here, we will get through this together.

 Creating a Co-Regulation-Friendly Environment